cosilab/LaBToM.jl/README.md

 See [the paper](https://arxiv.org/abs/2408.12022) for more details:

 > Lance Ying*, Tan Zhi-Xuan*, Lionel Wong, Vikash Mansinghka, and Joshua B. Tenenbaum.
-2025. **“Understanding Epistemic Language with a Language-augmentedBayesian Theory-of-Mind,”** in Transactions of the Association for Computational Linguistics (TACL).
+2025. **“Understanding Epistemic Language with a Language-augmented Bayesian Theory-of-Mind,”** in Transactions of the Association for Computational Linguistics (TACL).

 ## Overview